At what age do you start seeing patients?

 We have special programs and fees for multiple patients from the same family.

-Do I need to be pre-medicated for the dentist.
-Do I need to take my medicine for the orthodontist?
+Do I need to take medicine prior to my appointment with the orthodontist?

-Do retainers need to be worn after braces?
+Do retainers need to be worn after treatment?

 Why do teeth get crooked after wearing braces or aligners?